-Under SFAS No. 123, the fair value of each option grant is estimated on the date of grant using the Black-Scholes option-pricing model with the following weighted average assumptions used for grants in 1997, 1998 and 1999: (1); expected life of the options of 2.13, 2.75 and 2.33 for the period ended December 31, 1997 and the years ended December 31, 1998 and 1999, respectively; (2) no dividend yield (1997, 1998 - same); (3) expected volatility of 274% (1997, 1998 - 0%) and (4) risk - free interest rate of 5% (1997, 1998 - same).
+If deferred compensation had been determined under the alternative fair value accounting method provided for under SFAS Statement No. 123, "Accounting for Stock-Based Compensation", using the "minimum value" method with the following weighted average assumptions used for grants in all reported periods: (1); expected life of the options of 1.67, 2.5 and 1.99 for the period ended December 31, 1997 and the year ended December 31, 1998 and for the nine months ended September 30, 1999, respectively; (2) no dividend yield; (3) expected volatility of 0%; and (4) risk - free interest rate of 5%, the effect on the Company's net loss and net loss per share would have been immaterial for all reported periods.

-Note 11 - TAXES ON INCOME
+Note 11 - Taxes on Income

-The Company submitted an investment program in June 1998 to the Α Investment Center for approval as an approved enterprise in accordance with the Law for the Encouragement of Capital Investments, 1959 (the "Law") and the Investment Center granted an approval in December 1998 for establishing an approved enterprise in Tel-Aviv.
-As the Company has elected to apply the alternative benefits method for this program, the Company will be entitled to a tax exemption with respect to the income derived from the approved enterprise program for two vears and will be taxed at a 25% rate for five additional years (8 years, if foreign shareholding in the Company exceeds 25%).
+A. The Company submitted an investment program in June 1998 to the Investment Center for approval as an approved enterprise in accordance with the Law for the Encouragement of Capital Investments, 1959 (the "Law") and the Investment Center granted an approval in December 1998 for establishing an approved enterprise in Tel-Aviv.
+As the Company has elected to apply the alternative benefits method for this program, the Company will be entitled to a tax exemption with respect to the additional income derived from the approved enterprise program for two years and will be taxed at a 25% rate for five additional years (8 years, if foreign shareholding in the Company exceeds 25%).
 As the Company's facilities are located in Jerusalem, the Company has submitted a request to the Investment Center to reconsider its investment program to qualify for the benefits afforded to an approved enterprise established in Jerusalem.
-If the request is accepted, the Company will be entitled to a tax exemption with respect to the income derived from the approved enterprise program for six years and will be taxed at a 25% rate for one additional year.
+If the request is accepted, the Company will be entitled to a tax exemption with respect to the additional income derived from the approved enterprise program for six years and will be taxed at a 25% rate for one additional year.
 The six-year period of full tax exemption may be extended to a ten years if the Company applies to the Investment Center for recognition as a "High Technology" facility and this status is recognized.